Mick Harvey

 Michael John Harvey (born 29 August 1958) is an Australian musician, singer-songwriter, composer, arranger and record producer.
 A multi-instrumentalist, he is best known for his long-term collaborations with Nick Cave, with whom he formed The Boys Next Door, The Birthday Party and Nick Cave and the Bad Seeds.
+Harvey has also produced and contributed to multiple recordings by different artists and released several albums and soundtracks as a solo artist.

 Early life

 Born in Rochester, Victoria, Australia, Harvey moved to the suburbs of Melbourne in his childhood.
 His father was a Church of England vicar, and the family lived adjacent to the father's church; first in Ormond and later in Ashburton.
 Harvey sang in the church choir from an early age.

 Harvey, his elder brother Philip, and younger brother Sebastian all attended the private boys' school Caulfield Grammar School.
-It was at school in the early 1970s that Harvey met fellow students Nick Cave and Phill Calvert, as well as Tracy Pew.
+He met Nick Cave, Phill Calvert and Tracy Pew at school in the early 1970s.
 A rock group was formed with Cave (vocals), Harvey (guitar), Calvert (drums), and other students on guitar, bass and saxophone.
 The band played at parties and school functions, with a repertoire of Lou Reed, David Bowie, Roxy Music, Alice Cooper and the Sensational Alex Harvey Band, among others.
-Harvey was also a member of the school choir (conducted by actor Norman Kaye), and took extracurricular lessons from Bruce Clarke, the jazz guitarist.
+Harvey was also a member of the school choir, conducted by actor Norman Kaye, and took extracurricular lessons from jazz guitarist Bruce Clarke.

 Music career

 The Birthday Party

-After their final school year in 1975, the band decided to continue with Pew as bassist.
-Greatly influenced by the punk explosion of 1976, which saw Australian bands The Saints and Radio Birdman make their first recordings and tours, The Boys Next Door, as Harvey's band was now called, began performing fast, original new wave material.
+After their final school year in 1975, Harvey, Nick Cave and Phill Calvert's band decided to continue with Tracy Pew as bassist.
+Greatly influenced by the punk explosion of 1976, which saw Australian bands The Saints and Radio Birdman make their first recordings and tours, The Boys Next Door, as the band was now called, began performing fast, original new wave material.
 Harvey's guitar style was influenced by James Williamson of The Stooges and Paul Weller of The Jam.
 The Boys Next Door regularly played at Melbourne pubs between 1977 and 1980.
 Rowland S. Howard joined the band in 1978, bringing with him a chaotic feedback guitar style.

 After extensive touring, recordings, and moderate success in Australia, the Boys Next Door relocated to London, England in 1980, and changed their name to The Birthday Party.
 Harvey's girlfriend Katy Beale followed the band to London.
 This period was defined by innovative and aggressive music composition, underpinned by Harvey's guitar playing.
-The band moved to West Berlin, Germany in 1982, but without Calvert; Harvey transitioned from guitar to drums.
+The band moved to West Berlin, Germany in 1982, but without Calvert; Harvey subsequently transitioned from guitar to drums.